VIP21/hcc2/examples/hip/README.md

 vectorAdd  - adds two vectors
-writeIndex - Write the thread index into an array element matrixmul  - simple implementation of matrix multiplication
+writeIndex - Write the thread index into an array element matrixmul  - simple implementation of matrix multiplication writeIndex_amode - Same as writeIndex but but uses automatic mode

 ### About this file